Matthewwalker333/work_day_scheduler/README.md

 ![Screenshot](hw5-1-screenshot.PNG)

 ### This calendar software for planning your workday was created to help me improve my abilities using third-party APIs.
-To make a Work Day Scheduler, this project uses Bootstrap, jQuery, and moment.js.
+> Developer tools used to make the workday scheduler:
+> -HTML
+> -CSS styling
+> -Javascript
+> -Bootstrap
+> -jQuery
+> -moment.js